 - A completed application form(s). - Confirmation of ownership of the property.
 This should normally be an "office copy" and Title Plan provided by the Local Land Registry Office, www.landregistry.gov.uk - Two itemised estimates and cost of any associated fees e.g., structural engineer's fees, or project management fees. - Supporting documentation for ID purposes. - If a company application you must provide last 3 years accounts. - If you are an individual, you must provide your latest P60 and 2 payslips. - If self-employed, you must provide 3 years accounts. - Valuation Report (undertaken by a member of the Royal Institute of Chartered Surveyors -RICS).
-We will not accept an estate agents valuation. - Specialist reports, Building Regulations, Planning Permission and plans where required. - Any other details notified to the applicant before a decision is made as to whether to make the applicant a loan offer. - Consent from first lender.
+We will not accept an estate agent valuation. - Specialist reports, Building Regulations, Planning Permission and plans where required. - A copy of your insurance policy for the empty property and for any property being used as security of loan.
+You will be advised and required to update the policy to name Kent County Council as an interested party if your loan is approved. - Any other details notified to the applicant before a decision is made as to whether to make the applicant a loan offer. - Consent from first lender.